ckeditor/ckeditor5/docs/getting-started/integrations/vuejs-v3.md

 ### Setting up the project

 This guide assumes that you already have a Vue project.
-If you do not have any, see the [Vue documentation](https://vuejs.org/guide/quick-start) to learn how to create one.
+If you do not have one, see the [Vue documentation](https://vuejs.org/guide/quick-start) to learn how to create it.

 ### Installation